John Flansburgh: Side projects

 Flansburgh has pursued a number of solo projects during his time with They Might Be Giants.
 His band Mono Puff recorded two full-length albums and four EPs in the late 1990s and toured occasionally.
 The band also included bassist Hal Cragin and drummer Steve Calhoon, plus various guest collaborators.

 Flansburgh also ran a subscription-based record label called the Hello Recording Club.
 Flansburgh has also directed music videos for such artists as Soul Coughing, Ben Folds Five, Frank Black and the Catholics, Harvey Danger, and Jonathan Coulton.
 He also produced Coulton's album, Artificial Heart.
 In 2004, as a one-off, Flansburgh produced and starred in the Off-Broadway musical People Are Wrong!, which was co-written by his wife, Robin Goldwasser.

 In 1998, Flansburgh guest-starred as himself in the season 4 finale of the Cartoon Network animated series Space Ghost Coast to Coast.
 In 2004, Flansburgh created and hosted a series on WNYC entitled Now Hear This.
 The program spotlighted a variety of his musical interests, featuring interviews with artists such as Stephin Merritt, David Byrne, Matt Stone, and The Darkness.
 While no longer in production, it continues to be archived on the station's website.
 In 2007, Flansburgh played a short role as "Computer" in the Adult Swim comedy series Xavier: Renegade Angel.

+In 2023, Flansburgh released a solo EP entitled Forest / Trees.

 Personal life

-Since 1996, he is married to musician Robin Goldwasser, with whom he occasionally performs.
-Flansburgh considers himself politically liberal and has spoken of his support for Bernie Sanders for President.
+Since 1996, he has been married to musician Robin Goldwasser, with whom he occasionally performs.
+Flansburgh considers himself politically leftist and has spoken of his support for Bernie Sanders for President.
 Flansburgh is left-handed.

-On June 8, 2022, while in a ride share on his way home from a They Might Be Giants show at the Bowery Ballroom, Flansburgh's ride was involved in a collision with a drunk driver.
-Flansburgh had several broken ribs, many of which had multiple fractures, but no vital organs were involved.
-The following day, bandmate John Linnell posted a statement on Twitter.
+On June 8, 2022, while in a rideshare on his way home from a They Might Be Giants show at the Bowery Ballroom, Flansburgh's ride was involved in a collision with a drunk driver.
+Flansburgh had several broken ribs, many of which had multiple fractures, but no vital organs were damaged.

 Instruments

 Flansburgh frequently plays a red Gibson ES-335, a sonic blue Fender Telecaster, a candy apple red Fender Jazzmaster, and a goldtop Gibson Les Paul.
-He is known for his unique, custom-made gold Mojo guitar, known as the "Chessmaster".
+He owns a custom-made gold Mojo guitar, known as the "Chessmaster".
 He designed the body himself, taking inspiration from the geometric shapes of old guitar cases.